bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 ---
-title: "Monero and the Privacy Doom Principle -- btcpp cdmx"
+title: "Monero and the Privacy Doom Principle"
 transcript_by: Dnsmpr via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=yq_cOVHr8Pg
 tags: ["privacy"]
 speakers: ["David Vorick"]
 categories: ["conference"]
-date: 2023-03-10
+date: 2023-12-09
 ---

-## Chapter 1: Introduction and Overview

-Female host [0:00]
-Okay, so what are we talking about today, David?
-Do you have an intro or we can enter you?
-How do you want to do it?

-David [0:09]
-Sure.
-So I'm a blockchain researcher and developer.
+I'm a blockchain researcher and developer.
-I've built a blockchain ecosystem and I've been in the space for a while and then today I'm talking about Onero and privacy models that ended up being explained in analytical techniques that we can use to beat error in privacy.
+I've built the Sia blockchain ecosystem and I've been in the space for a while and today I'm talking about Monero and privacy models that ended up being explained in analytical techniques that we can use to beat error in privacy.
-Yeah.

-Female host [0:40]
-Cool.

-Male host [0:41]
-Right on.

-Female host [0:43]
-Great, okay.
-So if you wanna go ahead and get started, if you need anything, Asher will let me know.
-But great.

-David [0:51]
-Okay, sounds good.

-Male and Female host [0:56]
-Check these mics, are both of these hot?
-Yeah I think so.
-Okay, maybe, actually we might want to give one to the audience later.
-Okay, yeah.
-Do you need to share your screen?

-No, I'll just be talking.

-Male host [1:32]
-All right, yeah, I think we can start.

-## Chapter 2: The Concept of Privacy in Cryptocurrencies
+## The Concept of Privacy in Cryptocurrencies

-David [1:35]
-Excellent, cool.
 So my name is David Vork.
 I've been in the blockchain space for about a decade.
 I've been between researching and launching blockchains, doing a lot of engineering, but I've been in the space for a while and studying things.